Peng-Hello/grasp-vue/docs/en.md

 # Running the unit tests
 pnpm run test
 ```
+## Feature
+- Detailed notes in Chinese
+- Each module has a unit test associated with it
 ## Technology Stack
 - TypeScript
 - vitest (A powerful unit testing framework)